pequenosebas/pequenosebas/README.md

 <!--- 📫 How to reach me ...--->
 - Programming languages that I currently develop: Java, C++, C#, Web (HTML, CSS, JS, PHP)

-- GOALS: Learn and improve my Java knowledge (and another languages) to be a better than ever a programmer
+- GOALS: Learn and improve my Java knowledge (and another languages) to be a better a programmer

 ---------------------------------------------